steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

     content:
       -
         type: text
-        text: 'The podcast format has been tested with our previous podcast, Three Lessons Learnt.
-A popular podcast that despite being dormant is still growing in listenership. '
+        text: 'The podcast format was tested with our previous three Lessons Learnt podcasts.
+Despite being dormant, a popular podcast still growing in listenership. '
   -
     type: bullet_list
     content: